zididadaday/fw13-amd300-fedora-secureboot/README.md

 |12| kernel-config | measures the kernel command line into this PCR.|
 |14| shim-policy | The shim project measures its "MOK" certificates and hashes into this PCR.|

 I tested different PCR settings on my laptop, and found that I had to remove 8 and 9 because changes were constantly detected so the automatic unlock of my encrypted disk did not work.
+Some guides use other combinations of PCR, I suggest you test / try to understand what you want to enable.

+`my main goal is to have enough security without having to enter the encryption passphrase every time I start up my laptop`

 ```
 # Add decryption key to tpm.
+Note that /dev/nvme0n1p3 is the name of my disk.
 systemd-cryptenroll --tpm2-device=auto --tpm2-pcrs=1+3+5+7+11+12+14 /dev/nvme0n1p3

-# Wipe old keys and enroll new key.
-You have to execute this command again after a kernel upgrade.
-sudo systemd-cryptenroll --wipe-slot tpm2 --tpm2-device auto --tpm2-pcrs "1+3+5+7+11+12+14" /dev/nvme0n1p3

-# verify TPM added
+# verify TPM added (see tpm2 entry)
 sudo systemd-cryptenroll /dev/nvme0n1p3

 # Add tpm2 configuration option to /etc/crypttab